SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 3rd Party Environmental Review

-Commercial lenders who rely on Phase 1 Environmental Site Assessments (ESAs) will inevitably face the challenge of determining whether they can trust the work presented by an environmental consultant.
-Trust in these reports is critical, as the findings directly impact the lender’s risk assessment and decision-making process.
-There are several reasons why a lender might question the reliability of a Phase 1 ESA, which I’ll outline below.
+Commercial lenders who rely on Phase 1 Environmental Site Assessments — governed by ASTM E1527-21 — will inevitably face the challenge of determining whether they can trust the work presented by an environmental consultant they don’t know.
+Trust in these reports is not academic: the findings drive the lender’s risk assessment, the value of the collateral, and the final lending decision.
+For loans backed by the SBA or HUD, environmental review requirements raise the stakes even higher.
+A 3rd party environmental review is how a lender closes that trust gap without re-running the entire assessment from scratch.

 Unfamiliar Environmental Consultants

-Lenders often work with a select group of trusted environmental consultants.
-However, when a potential borrower provides a Phase 1 ESA from a consultant the lender doesn’t know, it raises a dilemma: Should the lender trust this unfamiliar consultant, or require the borrower to invest in a new Phase 1 ESA from a known, trusted consultant?
-This decision is challenging—accepting the unfamiliar report could pose significant risks, but insisting on a new assessment might lead the borrower to seek financing elsewhere.
+Lenders typically work with a select group of trusted environmental consultants.
+When a potential borrower provides a Phase 1 ESA from a consultant the lender doesn’t know, it creates a dilemma: should the lender accept this unfamiliar report, or require the borrower to pay for a brand-new Phase 1 ESA from a known, trusted firm?
+Neither choice is comfortable.
+Accepting the unfamiliar report could expose the bank to undisclosed risk, while insisting on a new assessment can push a frustrated borrower to seek financing elsewhere.
+A 3rd party environmental review is the middle path — the lender keeps the borrower’s existing report but has it independently vetted.

 Questionable Practices by Environmental Consultants